A Beasty Bite on Broad

 That's the not so secret secret to what Ross says makes the perfect burger, now available in Red Bank.
 You sear off the patty and finish it off by poaching it in beef juice.
 The process helps dilute the grease while keeping the meat nice and moist, he said.
 Forget the French dip, this is the burger dip.

-Beasty Burgers just opened this week, taking up residence in No Joe's Cafe and outfitting the place with a full-service kitchen and improved dining room.
+Beasty Burgers just opened this week, taking up residence in and outfitting the place with a full-service kitchen and improved dining room.
 Think of it like any other famous pairing, Baskin-Robbins for instance, Ross said, just No Joe's-Beasty Burger.
 The coffee house-burger joint combo is one that Ross thinks works better than you'd expect.

 "It's the best of two worlds," he said Thursday, taking a break from kitchen duties.
 "Up front there's coffee and pastries.
 You can come here after dinner, have a coffee or a cappuccino and enjoy a different atmosphere.
 Or, if you're on your way home from the bar or just looking for somewhere to eat, you can stop in for the best burger."